 We are working to keep John Port Spencer Academy as safe as possible.
-You may have heard that testing for those without coronavirus symptoms is beginning across the country using new, quicker COVID-19 tests known as ‘lateral flow tests’.
+You may have heard that COVID-19 tests known as ‘lateral flow tests’ will be taking place in the academy.
 Along with the other protective measures we are taking, these tests will help staff and students to remain in school safely.
 Up to one third of people who have coronavirus experience no symptoms.
 By testing we will help to stop the virus spread and help to keep our school open as safely as possible.
 The test is voluntary and students will not be prevented from attending school if they do not wish to have the test unless they are a close contact of a positive case.

-We will be testing secondary school age students who want to participate from week commencing 11th January 2021.
-Attached is an instructional leaflet which includes information about the testing process.
+We will be testing secondary school age students who want to participate from the week commencing 8th March 2021.

 Those taking the test will be supervised by trained staff.
 The ‘lateral flow’ tests are quick and easy using a swab of your nose and throat.
 For under 18s, staff can oversee the swab process.
 Results (which take around half an hour from testing) will be shared directly with students participating.
 Where participants are under 16, parents or legal guardians will also be informed if a test is positive.